EtienneSchmitz/SSL/README.md

 qtcreator CMakeLists.txt
 ```

-Use your usual desktop build kit.
+*Uncheck* your usual desktop build kit and *use* the differents `imported_kits`.
-If needed just change the build directories to build_release and build_debug for release build and debug build respectively.

 Finally click on "Configure Project" button.

+You should alwais build the project from the command line to avoid configurations errors.

 If you want to reset your Qt configuration, just remove the file CMakeLists.txt.user.
 Also, please never add this file to the git repository.

+## QtCreator